The Missing Cross to Purity

 All who from the beginning have been convinced of God's truth,

-and are turned to the world, or gone into drunkenness, swearing, pleasure,
+but have returned to the world, or gone into drunkenness, swearing, pleasure,

 and looseness, or to the old mass-house, or have sold the truth for a wife or husband,

-and gone to the priests covertly to be married, contrary to the truth they have professed:
+and gone to the priests covertly to be married,

 and give forth a paper of condemnation, and send it to the priests,